- Optimizely Feature Experimentation

-There are several different ways to build an audience condition in Optimizely, as well as different approaches necessary for evaluating and troubleshooting each one.
+There are several ways to build an audience condition in Optimizely Web Experimentation, and approaches to evaluate and troubleshoot each one.

 Static audience conditions

-device type condition uses last-touch attribution for a visitor session, meaning Optimizely will look at the visitor's user agent to determine the user's device type and store that value in local storage.
+device type condition uses last-touch attribution for a visitor session, meaning Optimizely Web Experimentation looks at the visitor's user agent to determine the user's device type and store that value in local storage.

-In this scenario, if a user is emulating a mobile device in their browser and gets bucketed into an experiment, and then switches out of that emulated view back to the desktop, Optimizely will still identify that users as being on a mobile device.
+For example, if a user emulates a mobile device in their browser and gets bucketed into an experiment, and then switches out of that emulated view back to the desktop, Optimizely Web Experimentation identifies that user as being on a mobile device.
 To check, look at the visitor object

-: the value returned is the device Optimizely associates with the visitor.
+optimizely.get('visitor').device: the value returned is the device Optimizely Web Experimentation associates with the visitor.

-To change the device, either clear cookies and local storage, or use a new incognito window.
+To change the device, clear cookies and local storage, or use a new incognito window.

 referrer value as soon as the visitor first touches the snippet, potentially before an experiment even begins.
 This value is sticky and will not be revaluated until the visitor starts a new session.
 A visitor can have a different referring values for different sessions.

 document.referrer.
-Optimizely's referrer is the last URL a visitor saw on a domain that did not have the current snippet on it.
+Optimizely Web Experimentation's referrer is the last URL a visitor saw on a domain that did not have the current snippet on it.

 traffic source is evaluated as soon as the visitor begins their session.
 This value is sticky and will not be revaluated until the visitor starts a new session.
 A visitor can have a different traffic source values for different sessions.